whataboutpets/minimal-mistakes/_posts/cats/2019-02-13-how-to-get-rid-of-cat-allergies.md

 This is important:

-When dealing with allergies always try to look at the bigger picture.
+When dealing with allergies always **try to look at the bigger picture**.

 For example: